TomyCesaille/poto-siril/README.md

 ├── H
 ├── O
 ├── ...
-└── any    👈 Biases & darks falls here. lights & flats too if no filter.
+└── any    👈 Biases & darks fall here. lights & flats too if no filter.
 ```

 > 💡 `S`, `H`, `O` are the filter names defined in ASIAIR (cf Filter Wheel settings).

 ### The bank folder (for reference)

-It's common to store the **darks** and **biases** in a 'a bank folder' since they are quite static.
-Poto-siril don't expect any precise directory structure for a directory to act like a bank folder as long as the [file naming convention](#file-naming-convention) is respected.
+It's common to store the **darks** and **biases** in a 'bank folder' since they are quite static.
+Poto-siril doesn't expect any precise directory structure for a directory to act like a bank folder as long as the [file naming convention](#file-naming-convention) is respected.

 Example of structure: